Notes on Milnor-Witt K-theory: A detour on Chow-Witt groups of Dedekind schemes

 As in the classical case, quadratic divisors which are in the image of $\tdiv$ are said to be \emph{principal}.
-Two quadratic divisors are \emph{rationally equivalent} is there difference is principal. \end{num}
+Two quadratic divisors are \emph{rationally equivalent} if there difference is principal. \end{num}

 \begin{ex} In the case $X$ is in addition local, thus the spectrum of a discrete valuation ring $\cO_v$, \Cref{thm:local_Morel} implies in particular:

 where $k_0$ is an infinite field of characteristic not $2$.
 The vanishing of $\CHW 1(\cO_v)$ can be interpreted by saying that every quadratic divisor of $X$ is \emph{principal}. \end{ex}